A sweaty weekend of slopitch sees Yellowknife and Fort Resolution win in Hay River

 This time, it would be a positive result as Skoden finally overcame the Dodgers by a score of 24-23, though they didn’t make it easy on themselves, said Mandeville.

 “They had the tying run on second base but their batter hit a soft one to the shortstop and we got the out at second base,” he said.
-“Third time’s the charm, as they say.”
+“Third time’s the charm, as they say.
+It was anyone’s game to win and it was a huge win for us but they didn’t make it easy for us.”